calmm-js/atom.storage/README.md

 considered to have expired.
 If not specified, the value never expires.

 The `schema`, if specified, is stored with the value, and checked when a stored atom is created.
-If the stored `schema` is not equal, as determined by `===`, to the given value, then the stored value is ignored and the given default is used instead.
+If the stored `schema` is not [equal](http://ramdajs.com/0.21.0/docs/#equals) to the given schema, then the stored value is removed and the given default is used instead.

 The `debounce`, if specified, is the debounce period, in milliseconds, to use for storing values.
 If not specified, values are stored immediately.
 Note that `debounce: 0` is different from no debounce.

 ### Expiring

+When a value is persisted to storage, the expiration time is set to `time + Date.now()`.
+Also, when a stored atom with a particular key is first created (e.g. when the application is started), the expiration time is updated to `time + Date.now()`.
+This way a value is kept alive as long as it is being used.

 The named export